eatonphil/ponyo/README.md

 by [POCO](http://pocoproject.org/), the [Go standard library](https://golang.org/pkg/),
 and the [Python standard library](https://docs.python.org/3/library/).
-While the Standard ML basis library is (perhaps) surprisingly solid, there are still a number of gaps between it and the Standard ML ecosystem in general.
+While the Standard ML basis library is (perhaps) surprisingly solid, there are still a number of gaps to fill there and in the Standard ML ecosystem in general.

 In particular, there are discrepancies between the needs of PL researchers and the average programmer interested in ML.
 Ponyo is geared toward use on the server as a